 The Humanities Series at the University of Missouri is the College’s longest-running course.
-Engaging students since 1954, the Humanities Sequence is an interdisciplinary, chronologically-structured series of four honors courses that introduces students to the big ideas, questions, and debates of the Western tradition.
+Engaging students since 1954, the Humanities Sequence is an interdisciplinary, chronologically-structured series of four honors courses that introduces students to issues at the heart of Western tradition.
 The series explores works of literature, philosophy, art, religion, and music from Homer to Toni Morrison, Plato to Turing, Praxiteles to Maya Lin, Hildegard of Bingen to Billie Holiday.
 Weekly guest lectures are followed by small-group sessions in which students share ideas with their professors and other honors students.
 Each Humanities Series course counts towards fulfilling the Humanities General Education requirements for all Schools and Colleges at the University of Missouri.

 Science Series courses are designed to introduce students to some of the important big ideas in science.
-Taking an interdisciplinary perspective, these courses integrate major scientific ideas from biology, astronomy, chemistry, geology, and physics, and explore their importance in today’s world.
-With exciting and innovative lectures, labs, discussions, and small group activities, these two courses have no prerequisites and fulfill the General Education requirement for a lab science course.
+These courses integrate major scientific ideas from biology, astronomy, chemistry, geology, and physics, and explore their importance in today’s world.
+With exciting lectures, labs, discussions, and small group activities, these two courses have no prerequisites and fulfill the General Education requirement for a lab science course.

 This series is designed for non-science majors.
 Science majors are welcome but should be aware that the course does not count toward their major course requirements.

 The courses are designed with these guiding principles: